iliemihai/t5x_diacritics/README.md

     return text_batch_source_out, text_batch_target_out
 ```
-* set the dataset name, and use_auth_token to True if the dataset is private
-* set streaming to True as we don't have to deal with disk space
-* take care of the task name, as it's referenced in the gin file above
+* the function will tokenize the string and replace the pad tokens with -100.

 3. Define dataset, model, tokenizer, optimzer: